 For example, Creatio mobile CRM app is built for mobility–with a task-oriented user interface that enables users to perform key actions quickly.
 Mobile is a must, and it must be affordable.
 Even inside sales teams need to access information outside the office.
 Check available mobile features, integration capabilities with your systems and applications, and social networking services and systems.
 Compare features vs. pricing to ensure you are getting the most usable solution for your money.

 Is it good for your company, or good for the customer?

-With Infor CRM, users have a complete view of customer interactions across your entire organization so they can collaborate effectively and respond promptly to customer inquiries–easily and accurately.
+With Creatio CRM, users have a complete view of customer interactions across your entire organization so they can collaborate effectively and respond promptly to customer inquiries–easily and accurately.

 Align your CRM strategy with company goals.